-However, even though opposites often occur in different thesaurus categories, they can sometimes also be found in the same category.
-For example: the word ascent is listed in the Macquarie Thesaurus categories of 49 (CLIMBING) and 694 (SLOPE), whereas the word descent is listed in the categories 40 (ARISTOCRACY), 50 (DROPPING), 538 (PARENTAGE), and 694 (SLOPE).
+Even though opposites often occur in different thesaurus categories, they can sometimes also be found in the same category, however.
+For example, the word ascent is listed in the Macquarie Thesaurus categories of 49 (CLIMBING) and 694 (SLOPE), whereas the word descent is listed in the categories 40 (ARISTOCRACY), 50 (DROPPING), 538 (PARENTAGE), and 694 (SLOPE).
 Observe that ascent and descent are both listed in the same category 694 (SLOPE), which makes sense here because both words are pertinent to the concept of slope.
 On the other hand, two separate clues independently inform our system that the words are opposites of each other: (1) Category 49 has the word upwardness in the same paragraph as ascent, and category 50 has the word downwardness in the same paragraph as descent.
 The 13th affix pattern from Table 9 (upX and downX) indicates that the two thesaurus paragraphs have contrasting meaning.
 Thus, ascent and descent occur in prime contrasting thesaurus paragraphs.
 (2) One of the ascent categories (49) is adjacent to one of the descent categories (50), and further this adjacent category pair has been manually marked as contrasting.

 Thus the words in a pair may be deemed both synonyms and opposites simultaneously by our methods of determining synonyms and opposites, respectively.
-However, some of the features we use to determine opposites were found to be more precise (for example, words listed in adjacent categories) than others (for example, categories identified as contrasting based on affix and WordNet seeds).
-Thus we apply the rules stated below as a decision list: if one rule fires, then the subsequent rules are ignored.
+Some of the features we use to determine opposites were found to be more precise (e.g., words listed in adjacent categories) than others (e.g., categories identified as contrasting based on affix and WordNet seeds), however.
+Thus we apply the following rules as a decision list: If one rule fires, then the subsequent rules are ignored.